Thanus-Kumaar/DSA-Notebook/11-grid-traversal/pattern.md

 * **Flood Fill:** Start at a given cell and change the color/value of all connected cells that match the original color.
 Can be done with BFS or DFS.
 * **Rotting Oranges:** Multi-source BFS where all rotten oranges start the BFS simultaneously to find the time for all fresh oranges to rot.
 * **Word Search:** DFS/Backtracking on a grid to find if a word can be formed by adjacent letters.
+* **Border-Based Traversal / Thinking in Reverse:** (e.g., "Surrounded Regions")
+    * Problems where elements on the border have a special property, and this property "propagates" inwards.
+    * Strategy: Instead of directly identifying elements that satisfy a complex condition (e.g., being "surrounded"), identify elements that *violate* the condition (e.g., 'O's connected to border 'O's) and mark them.
+Then, in a final pass, process the unmarked elements.

 ## Key Implementation Insights
 * **Representing the Grid as a Graph:** Understand that each cell `(r, c)` is a node, and its valid neighbors are its edges.